The worst thing you can do to a team of experts is make them explain themselves in a language designed for amateurs.

 Make your project templates freeing, not restrictive.

-The most common types of projects your team works on should be templated and purely logistical.
 Start date, end date, status update cadence, and that’s it.
 Everything else should be filled in by the practitioner.
 How they research, what they try, how they try it, etc. is all up to them.
-In a project management tool, that might look like this:
+In a project management tool, that looks like this:

-• Fieldwork Start + date
+- Fieldwork Start + date

-• Client Status Call + date
+- Client Status Call + date

-• Fieldwork End + date
+- Fieldwork End + date

-• Report Draft to QA + date
+- Report Draft to QA + date

-• Report Draft Delivered + date
+- Report Draft Delivered + date

-Project managers should mostly be hands-off.
+Project managers should leave doers alone.

-If you want to be involved, make it part of the logistical templating to be involved so everyone expects it when you try and check in.
-Otherwise you’re just going to annoy everyone.
-The person executing the work, or leading the project if there’s a team, is most likely going to come up with a better route or product via the process than you could’ve come up with at the beginning on your own.
+The person executing the work, or leading the project if there’s a team, is most likely going to come up with a better route or product than you could’ve come up with on your own.

 Practitioners, especially hackers, tend to thrive with autonomy and room to experiment.
 Ask me how I know.